mishandri/mishandri/README.md

 ---
 💻 Now I'm currently a system administrator (IT consultant) at the District Court: Windows Server 2003/2008/2008R2/2012R2/2019;

-📓 I’m currently self-learning to be a Data Science engineer;
+📓 I’m currently self-learning (and not only) to become a Data Analyst / Data Engineer.

-📘 I'm learning Python for Data Science, special frameworks and libraries such as NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn;

 🚀 Main Stack:
 ---